gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/DiogoAntunes/UseCaseDiagramReviewLog.md

 Despite being extra, I also checked your diagram on Mod Management and also seems good to me.

 ### Review Response - Diogo Antunes
-A player can't join multiple games simultaneously.
-As mentioned in the use case.
-One of the players is the one joining the external game, the others are other players that the user interacts with.
+I'm not entirely sure I understand, but A player can't join multiple games simultaneously.
+As mentioned in the use case, one of the players is the one joining the external game, the others are other players that the user interacts with.